Verified July 2026 · Cited to primary sources

 Are peptides safe for weight loss?

 No research peptide here has proven, legally-available weight-loss data that beats an approved GLP-1.
-If weight loss is the goal, the safest evidence-backed route is an approved GLP-1 under medical supervision — our sister site compares them the same honest way we grade peptides.
+If weight loss is the goal, the safest evidence-backed route is an approved GLP-1 under medical supervision.
+Our sister site compares them the same honest way we grade peptides.

 Compare GLP-1 options →